Avianca Flight 203

-Avianca Flight 203 was a Colombian domestic passenger flight from El Dorado International Airport in Bogotá to Alfonso Bonilla Aragón International Airport in Cali, Colombia.
+Avianca Flight 203 was a Colombian domestic passenger flight from El Dorado International Airport in Bogotá to Alfonso Bonilla Aragón International Airport in Cali, Colombia of a Boeing 727.
 It was destroyed by a bomb over the municipality of Soacha on November 27, 1989.
 All 107 people on board as well as three people on the ground were killed.
-The bombing had been ordered by the Medellín drug cartel.
+The bombing had been ordered by Medellín's drug cartel.

 Aircraft and crew

 The aircraft was a Boeing 727-21 with registration number HK-1803, serial number 19035, and line number 272.
 The aircraft was built in 1966, and had its maiden flight on May 19 of the same year.
 The aircraft was delivered to Pan Am on May 28, and was registered as N326PA.
 Avianca acquired the aircraft in November 1975, when it was re-registered as HK-1803.

 The captain was José Ignacio Ossa Aristizábal (40), the first officer was Fernando Pizarro Esguerra (22), and the flight engineer was Luis Jairo Castiblanco Vargas (34).
 There were three flight attendants on board.